naninovel/docs/docs/en/guide/characters.md

 To create generic character prefab from a template, use `Create -> Naninovel -> Character -> Generic` context asset menu.

-Check the following video tutorial for example on setting up a 3D rigged model as a generic character and routing appearance changes to the rig animations via [Animator](https://docs.unity3d.com/Manual/class-AnimatorController.html) component.
+Check the following video tutorial for an example of setting up a 3D rigged model as a generic character and routing appearance changes to the rig animations via [Animator](https://docs.unity3d.com/Manual/class-AnimatorController.html) component.
 Be aware that the video is captured with an old Naninovel version and some properties and component names are different now; see the above docs for the up-to-date information.

 ![](https://www.youtube.com/watch?v=HPxhR0I1u2Q)